LewisGaul/sphinx-multiversion/docs/configuration.rst

     # Determines whether remote or local git branches/tags are preferred if their output dirs conflict
     smv_prefer_remote_refs = False

+    # Set to match an outputdir for a redirect index page to be created.
+    smv_default_ref = None

 You can override all of these values inside your :file:`conf.py`.

 .. note::